deltachat/deltachat-pages/en/privacy-notes.md

 - your encryption keys and settings.

-Delta Chat never uploads your address book to any server, and developers cannot access your data, not even in encrypted form.
+The app never uploads your address book to any server, and developers cannot access your data, not even in encrypted form.
 When you add a second device,
 your data moves directly from one of your devices to the other.